lopezdsr/sql-query/sql-query.md

 ## Required user roles
 {: #user-roles}

-The following table shows which user roles are required to launch a particular service action or API endpoint.
+The following table shows which user roles are required to start a particular service action or API endpoint.
 Use this information to decide which access rights to grant your users when you create new user IDs.

 Description | Service action | API endpoint | Required user roles